Installing Rucio Server

 This section describes how to enable authentication and authorization in Rucio using OpenID Connect (OIDC), OAuth2, and JSON Web Tokens (JWTs).

 Rucio currently provides full support for INDIGO IAM, and has been tested with CILogon.
-Two separate OIDC clients must be registered in the Identity Provider (IdP): one for user authentication and one for daemon/service authorization.
+A OIDC client must be registered in the Identity Provider (IdP) with required info.

 Registering OIDC Clients to Identity provider (IdP)